singh-man/books/designPattern/030_dp_behavioral.md

    1. Decouple the requester of an action from the object that actually performs the action.
    1. command object encapsulates a request to do something

-The command pattern is a behavioral object design pattern.
-In the command pattern, a Command interface declares a method for executing a particular action.
-Concrete Command classes implement the execute() method of the Command interface, and this execute() method invokes the appropriate action method of a Receiver class that the Concrete Command class contains.
-The Receiver class performs a particular action.
-A Client class is responsible for creating a Concrete Command and setting the Receiver of the Concrete Command.
-An Invoker class contains a reference to a Command and has a method to execute the Command.

 In the command pattern, the invoker is decoupled from the action performed by the receiver.
 The invoker has no knowledge of the receiver.
 The invoker invokes a command, and the command executes the appropriate action of the receiver.
 Thus, the invoker can invoke commands without knowing the details of the action to be performed.
 In addition, this decoupling means that changes to the receiver's action don\'t directly affect the invocation of the action.